CLOOPEN ALERT: Bragar Eagel & Squire, P.C. Announces that a Class Action Lawsuit Has Been Filed Against Cloopen Group Holding Limited and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Cloopen Group Holding Limited (“Cloopen” or the “Company”) (NYSE: RAAS) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Cloopen securities between February 9, 2021 and May 10, 2021, both dates included, (the “Class Period”).
+NEW YORK, Dec.
+14, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Cloopen Group Holding Limited (“Cloopen” or the “Company”) (: RAAS) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Cloopen securities between February 9, 2021 and May 10, 2021, both dates included, (the “Class Period”).
 Investors have until February 8, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.